tugberkgoc/foundation-notes/15 Publish Subscribe.md

 If you are using MacOS you should install the [Brew Package Manager](https://brew.sh) and use this to install Mosquitto using `brew install mosquitto`.

+If you are using Ubuntu you can install using`sudo apt install mosquitto`.

 ```
 mosquitto_sub -h test.mosquitto.org -t "#" -v
 ```